ALai57/cljs-demo-template/README.md

 # cljs-demo

-A Leiningen template for FIXME.
+A Leiningen template for a CLJS demo.

 ## Usage

-FIXME
+This demo app includes a CLJ webserver and two simple CLJS apps:
+- CLJS simple app
+- Reframe SPA

 ## License